Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Related work

-Early PU learning \cite{pulsnar_12, pulsnar_13, pulsnar_14} generally followed a two-step heuristic: i) identify strong negative examples from the unlabeled set, and then ii) apply an ML algorithm to given positive and identified negative examples.
-Some recent work iteratively identifies better negatives \cite{pulsnar_47}, or combines negative-unlabeled learning with unlabeled-unlabeled learning \cite{pulsnar_44}.
-Instead of extracting only strong negative examples from the unlabeled set, \cite{pulsnar_15} extracted high-quality positive and negative examples from the unlabeled set and then applied classifiers to those data. \cite{pulsnar_16, pulsnar_17} assigned weights to the unlabeled examples to train a classifier. \cite{pulsnar_2} introduced the SCAR assumption.
-By partially matching the class-conditional density of the positive class to the input density under Pearson divergence, \cite{pulsnar_20} estimated the class prior. \cite{pulsnar_21} proposed a nonparametric class prior estimation technique, AlphaMax, using two-component mixture models.
-The kernel embedding approaches KM1 and KM2 \cite{pulsnar_22} showed that the algorithm for mixture proportion estimation converges to the true prior under certain assumptions.
-Estimating the class prior through decision tree induction \cite{pulsnar_23} provides a lower bound for label frequency under the SCAR assumption.
-DEDPUL \cite{pulsnar_24} assumes SCAR and uses probability densities to estimate $\alpha$ with a compute-intensive EM-algorithm; the method does not produce calibrated probabilities.
-Confident learning (CL) \cite{pulsnar_25} combines the principle of pruning noisy data, probabilistic thresholds to estimate noise, and sample ranking.
-Multi-Positive and Unlabeled Learning \cite{pulsnar_26} extends PU learning to multi-class labels.
-Oversampling the minority class \cite{pulsnar_27,pulsnar_28} or undersampling the majority class are not well-suited approaches for PU data due to contamination in the unlabeled set; \cite{pulsnar_31} uses a re-weighting strategy for imbalanced PU learning.
-Recent studies have focused on labeling/selection bias to address the SCAR assumption not holding. \cite{pulsnar_42, pulsnar_43} used propensity scores to address labeling bias and improve classification.
-Using the propensity score, based on a subset of features, as the labeling probability for positive examples, \cite{pulsnar_42} reduced the Selected At Random (SAR) problem into the SCAR problem to learn a classification model in the PU setting.
-The ``Labeling Bias Estimation'' approach was proposed by \cite{pulsnar_48} to label the data by establishing the relationship among the feature variables, ground-truth labels, and labeling conditions.
+Recent studies have focused on labeling/selection bias to address the SCAR assumption not holding. \citep{pulsnar_42, pulsnar_43} used propensity scores to address labeling bias and improve classification.
+Using the propensity score, based on a subset of features, as the labeling probability for positive examples, \citep{pulsnar_42} reduced the Selected At Random (SAR) problem into the SCAR problem to learn a classification model in the PU setting.
+The ``Labeling Bias Estimation'' approach was proposed by \citep{pulsnar_48} to label the data by establishing the relationship among the feature variables, ground-truth labels, and labeling conditions.